E-commerce: Fashion is Looking to Crack the Code of Conversational Commerce

 Online sales are constantly growing in fashion retail

 The e-commerce revolution is extremely visible in this sector.
-Forrester predicts that 36% of global sales in fashion retail will be made online in 2022, compared to 27% in 2018.
+Forrester predicts that global fashion ecommerce sales will amount to over $870 billion in 2023, and is expected to grow 11.5% per year.
 Market penetration in online fashion is about twice that of global retail sales.
 The firm’s forecast shows that e-commerce will represent 27% of fashion retail sales this year, versus 15% of total retail sales in 2018.

 For customers, there’s no looking back.
 This digitization corresponds to their nomadic technology use.
 However, a gap exists between reality and their expectations of online shopping.
 Brands don’t deliver an experience that meets their needs.
 75% of consumers expect a lot from online shopping experiences, but only 63% think brands are providing it.